edisonpapers/poetry-corner/poems-by-edison/README.md

 In the most charming nook in Paradise amid surroundings more beautiful than areb imaginatively conceivable, in a palace dwell Gabreal & Evangeline,9 each endowed with a capacity capable of enjoying that which DeQuincy,10c had he a brain 300 miles in diameter full of opium would never imagine—

-## Prose Poem, Thomas Alva Ediso, 1874
+## Prose Poem, Thomas Alva Edison, 1874

 .ve-media https://edisondigital.rutgers.edu/iiif/NM003015 left width=80%